researchaccelerator-hub/princeton-smart/README.md

 Regularly running and reviewing your tests ensures that your app remains reliable and performant as you continue to develop and refine it.

-## How to Distribute the App
+## How to Build and Distribute the App

 ### Build the App
-- Build your APK or AAB (Android App Bundle) using Android Studio or the command line.
+Build your APK or AAB (Android App Bundle) using Android Studio or the command line.
+In the Android Studio command line:
 - To generate an APK:
   ```bash
   ./gradlew assembleRelease